 Life is Strange is the first adventure game from Dontnod that spawned a much-loved series.
 The conceit of all the games is that a character has a unique superpower, but not in the Marvel sense.
 In Life is Strange, Max has the ability to rewind time, and so the narrative unfurls from there.

-Maybe more of a mysterious game than a mystery game, it’s stellar nonetheless, and there’s a Life is Strange: Remastered Collection out now.
+This stellar game centers on a missing person’s mystery while also having a generally mysterious tone, and you can experience it all in HD thanks to the Life is Strange: Remastered Collection that’s out now.
 You can even check out our Life is Strange: Remastered Collection review to see how great it truly is.

 Her Story – mobile